 Programs for the entire day

 With our varied and action-packed leisure program, boredom doesn’t stand a chance.
 Every day our team of counselors offers a wide range of sports as well as creative, musical or cultural activities.

 Sporting activities for all interests

-The boarding schools where the courses take place are situated amid beautiful scenery and have attractive indoor and outdoor sports facilities.
-With full supervision, the participants can play such sports as soccer, handball, volleyball, basketball, tennis, badminton, table tennis and billiards.
+The boarding schools where the courses take place are situated in scenic areas and have attractive indoor and outdoor sports facilities.
+With full supervision, the participants can play soccer, handball, volleyball, basketball, tennis, badminton, table tennis and billiards, among other sports.
 They can also go cycling, hiking and swimming.
-Depending on the course location various special activities such as riding, golf, rowing, canoeing, sailing and climbing may be available, to name just a few possibilities.
+Depending on the course location, various special activities such as riding, golf, rowing, canoeing, sailing, climbing and much more may be available.

 Designing and creating – while having fun

-Creative activities such as theater, mime, painting, pottery, crafts, playing music, film making, photo contests, and helping with the course blog are an integral part of our courses – not to mention games, barbecue nights, disco evenings and movies.
+Creative activities such as theater, mime, painting, pottery, crafts, musical performances, film making, photo contests, and writing the course blog are always a big part of our courses – not to mention games, barbecues, disco nights and movies.